 Over 20 species of snakes have been recorded at MCB Quantico, though only one venomous species, the copperhead, is native to the area.
-Nearly all snakes, including non-venomous species, will inflict a painful bite if they feel threatened.
-All snake bites should be treated by a physician.
+Nearly

 DOs

 - Look carefully before putting your hands or feet in places you cannot see. - Use caution when moving brush piles and other objects that are lying on the ground.